logo2

 Phil Scheuermann

 In 1863, Alt sold the brewery to Philip Scheuermann, Frank Mayworm, and Adam Youngman (7).
-Frank's surname has been spelled as "Maywood" (3,7) or "Mayworth" (17), but "Mayworm" is the correct spelling based on Michigan State directories (6,9,18), the U.S. Federal Census (10,20), the newspaper (23), and IRS Tax Assessments (19).
+Frank's surname has been spelled as "Maywood" (7) or "Mayworth" (17), but "Mayworm" is the correct spelling based on Michigan State directories (6,9,18), the U.S. Federal Census (10,20), the newspaper (23), and IRS Tax Assessments (19).
 The IRS Tax Assessment for Aug 1864 showed that Alt continued as a liquor dealer after selling the brewery (19).
 His death record stated that he was from Germany, his occupation was saloon keeper, and he died on 20 Nov 1872 in Nankin Township, MI at the age of 64 (12).
-It was reported that the trio named their firm, the "Union Brewing Co."
-(3,7), but the 1873 directory specified the firm as F. Mayworm & Co. for the Union Brewery (9).
-A newspaper article (23) also suggests that Alt was the one to establish the "Union Brewery" name.
+It was reported that the trio named their firm "Union Brewing Co."
+(7), but the 1873 directory specified the firm as F. Mayworm & Co. for the Union Brewery (9).
+A newspaper article from Aug 1863 (23) suggested that Alt was the one to establish the "Union Brewery" name.
 Mayworm & Co. hosted a gala in Aug 1863 to formally open the brewery to the public (23,25).
 Tax records for Mayworm & Co. showed that they produced an estimated 1,400 barrels in 1864 and 2,100 barrels in 1865 (19).

 Philip Scheuermann was born in Bavaria, Germany on 16 Sep 1822 (16).
 He apprenticed in the carpentry and mill-wright trade and worked as a journeyman (1).
-He immigrated to Copper Falls in 1850, built the mill for the Copper Falls Mining Company, and remained there for about five years (1).
-He then went to Missouri where he built and then operated a saw mill for five years (1).
-He returned to the Copper Country in 1859 and built the Quincy Stamp Mill on Portage Lake near Hancock in 1860, and became its superintendent (1).
+In 1850, he immigrated to Copper Falls where he built the mill for the Copper Falls Mining Company and remained for about five years (1).
+He then went to Missouri where he built and operated a saw mill for five years (1).
+He returned to the Copper Country in 1859 and built the Quincy Stamp Mill on Portage Lake near Hancock in 1860 and became its superintendent (1).

-Frank Mayworm died on 7 Oct 1872 at the age of 47 from typhoid fever (12).
+Frank Mayworm died on 07 Oct 1872 at the age of 47 from typhoid fever (12).
 In 1875 (1,5,21,24), Scheuermann purchased the interests of Mayworm's widow (7) and Youngman and rebuilt the brewery, which increased production to 5,000 barrels per year (1).
-Production and sale in 1877 was 4,231 barrels (28).
+Production in 1877 was 4,231 barrels (28).
 Scheuermann began bottling his beer around 1879-80, as indicated by the bottles, as did many brewers across the country at this time following the advent of pasteurization.
-He continued to use the Union Brewery name as indicated by the ads and the bottles.
+He continued to use the Union Brewery name as indicated by newspaper ads and the bottles.

 Polk directory ad - <i>Michigan State Gazetteer and Business Directory 1883</i>